sheldonucr/physics_based_em_assessment_analysis/README.md

 The third part of the codes consists of the compact EM models for multl-branch interconnect wires.
 The detailed descriptions are given in the TCAD'16 (tcad16tree-em.pdf) paper shown below.

-## Majore feature of the new EM models
+## Main feature of the new EM models

 * Physics-based EM predictable model, which consists of void nucleation phase and void growth phase.
 * Consider the time-varying current (power) density and temperature impacts in EM effects